Balancing state needs with individual rights

 Shortly after the monograph was published, the Government asked the Law Commission to carry out a comprehensive review of the Act.
 Dr Lynch is advising the Commission on the review.

-For Dr Lynch, one of the attractions of working at Victoria is the University research community’s close ties with government and the public sector.
+For Dr Lynch, one of the attractions of working with us is the University research community’s close ties with government and the public sector.

 “I can see the Beehive from my window,” she says.
 “I really like how in Wellington you can phone MPs and ask if they could meet you for a coffee, and they will.”